On Erasure Combinatorial Batch Codes: Erasure combinatorial batch codes

-In this paper, we study the case $t = 1$ exclusively.
 The next lemma establishes the basic relations between the remaining parameters that are required for the existence of an $r\CBC$.
 For the remainder of the paper, we will always assume that our parameters satisfy the inequalities stated in the lemma.

-\begin{lemma} There is an $r\CBC$ with parameters $(m,k,n,1)$, where $k \geq 1$, if and only if $r< m$ and $k\leq \min\{n, m-r\}$. \end{lemma} \begin{proof} For the forward direction, it is enough to note that an $m \times n$ matrix of all 1s will represent an $r\CBC$ with the stated parameters, under the stated conditions.
-There will be $m - r$ servers available, each containing every file, and thus we can retrieve any collection of $k$ files for each $k \leq\min\{n,m-r\}$.
+\begin{lemma} There is an $r\CBC$ with parameters $(n,k,m,1)$, where $k \geq 1$, if and only if $r< m$ and $k\leq \min\{n, m-r\}$. \end{lemma} \begin{proof} Store every file on each server.
+At any moment there are $m - r$ servers available, each containing every file, and thus we can retrieve any collection of $k$ files for each $k \leq\min\{n,m-r\}$.

 For the reverse direction, we show that the conditions are necessary.
 If $r \geq m$ then it would be possible for every server to be down, which cannot yield an $r\CBC$ when $k \geq 1$.
 The inequality $n < k$ is impossible because one cannot retrieve more than the total number of files.
 The inequality $k > m - r$ is impossible because there will be $m-r $ available servers, and with $t = 1$ we may only take one file from each server. \end{proof}